Course selection: Which AP classes should i take based on my major?

 Major #3: Business Course Selection

-When indicating towards a Business major, look to take classes like Marketing or Entrepreneurship—or even both!
-This shows your interest in the major from early on.
-A lot of Business revolves around Math, making this another crucial subject to perform well in.
-There is no pressure to challenge yourself though, getting A’s should be first priority.
-This applies for English as well!
-A lot of business involves communication, be it writing or talking.
-Hence, the more A’s in English the better, though advanced coursework is optional.
+When indicating towards a Business major, take classes like Marketing and Entrepreneurship.
+A lot of Business revolves around Math, making this another crucial subject to perform well ‘in.
+There is no pressure to challenge yourself, though; getting A’s should be your first priority.

 Major #4: Psychology Course Selection

 Psychology is definitely an important subject to take, ideally by 11th grade.
-Feel free to even take AP Psychology to learn more about the basis of psychological theory.
-But only as long as you can perform well in it.
+Feel free to even take AP Psychology to learn more about the basis of psychological theory, but only as long as you can perform well in it.
 English and History play a big role too for critical reading, writing, and thinking skills.
-Lastly, Chemistry is also highly recommended because studying human thought involves studying the human brain.
+Lastly, Chemistry is also highly recommended, because studying human thought involves studying the human brain.

 Similar to Business, advanced STEM classes do not carry weight when indicating towards a Psychology major.